softwareJengineer/chat_app_v2/README.md

 ## To start it up:
 1. SSH into the instance

-2. Manual directory creations + file uploads
-    1. Create a project directory + the deployment-files directory
-    2. Deployment files needs manually uploaded model files and a log output folder
-    3. Upload deploy.sh
+2. Upload deploy.sh
 3. Run deploy.sh
     * Installs docker & updates other dependencies
+    * Downloads required, non-tracked files from cloud storage
-    * Clones the repo
-    * Copies the .env file into its proper location
+    * Clones the repo & copies the non-tracked files (.env, model files) into their proper locations
-    * Copies model files from deployment-files/models/ to their respective locations in the project
-    * runs docker compose
+    * Builds the Docker containers

 # File Architecture